ava-labs/avalanche-docs/docs/apis/avalanchego/cb58-deprecation.md

 ## Overview

-For performance reasons, we are working to deprecate `cb58` encoding in favor of `hex`.
+For performance reasons, we are working to deprecate `cb58` encoding in favor of `hex` in the response from AvalancheGo APIs.
+Transaction IDs (`txIDs`), `chainIDs`, and `subnetIDs` which are represented using cb58 are unchanged.

 To prepare for this change, you can now specify `hex` for the `encoding` parameter in places where `cb58` is used explicitly or by default.
 For example, for API call [`avm.getUTXOs`](./apis/x-chain.md#avmgetutxos)

 - `encoding` sets the format for the returned UTXOs.